tartley/tartley.github.io/posts/this-is-how-you-lose-the-time-war.md

 existed.
 Winning the time war would mean the same for their opposite number.

-At which point, the novel cleverly folds back on itself - these are consummate masters of time and subtle but decisive influence, after all - to perform an act of escapology, hinting to us that all their previous acts and letters could be re-construed as having left a trail, ready to be exploited once the moment was right.
+At which point, the novel cleverly folds back on itself - these are consummate masters of time, and subtle but decisive influence, after all - to perform an act of escapology, hinting to us that all their previous acts and letters could be re-construed as having left a trail, ready to be exploited once the moment was right.

+It's a long way from my usual preference of hard-as-nails SF, but I loved it nonetheless.

 <br style="clear: left" />